bjgill33/6th-Street-Pizza/Group_6-Sprint_Status_Updates/Group_6-Sprint_2_Week_2_Status_Update.md

 ### Tasks Scheduled for this week:
 1. Test functionality of Ordering System and Shopping Cart.
 2. Create Checkout with current items in Shopping Cart.
-3. Testing landing page and menu page.
+3. Continue Testing landing page and menu page.
-4. Testing the Shopping Cart.
+4. Continue Testing the Shopping Cart.
-5. Testing the Checkout system.
+5. Continue Testing the Checkout system.
-6. Testing Ordering Page.
+6. Continue Testing Ordering Page.
 7. Fixing Bug Issues with the Ordering System.
 8. Write automated testing for the index, menu, and payment html files using Selenium.
 9. Write automated testing for the ordering system using unittest.